Generate Workflows with AI

 Under the hood, this is what happens during build:

-2. AI generates the workflow structure — trigger nodes, input forms, approval steps, action nodes, decision logic, branches, merges, and end states are added to the canvas one phase at a time.
+2. AI generates the workflow structure — trigger nodes, input forms, approval steps, action nodes, decision logic, loops, branches, merges, and end states are added to the canvas one phase at a time.

 3. Forms are built and attached to the relevant nodes.